 REQUEST A ROYAL VISIT

-The Queen and other members of the Royal Family make almost 3,000 visits across the United Kingdom each year.
+Members of the Royal Family make almost 3,000 visits across the United Kingdom each year.
 Buckinghamshire typically receives up to 20 Royal Visits each year.
 These visits cover a wide range of activity in the county.
 Visits may include official functions but visits also encompass many more informal occasions with plenty of opportunity for royal visitors to meet a broad spectrum of people.

 A Royal visit is a very special occasion and it often marks an event with which a town, community, school, business or voluntary organisation has been or is still involved in.
 It is an opportunity to celebrate the different ways in which people have been involved in a special piece of work or occasion.
 These visits are an important part of the Royal Family’s role and are much valued by those organisations that are fortunate enough to receive such a visit.